tw050x/tw050x.net/documentation/configs.md

 #### 3. **Config Name**:

 This is the third segment and should represent the specific config being defined.
 This should be conceptually low level and very specific to the actual config value.

+---

+See the [configs.md](../.configs/configs.md) file for a list of all required configs within the platform.